opendocsg/slw-judgments-backfill/2001_SGHC_335/report.md

 _The second issue: credibility of the defence witnesses_

 13     DW2 and DW3, being relatives of the appellant, were interested witnesses.
-In _Thirumalai Kumar v PP_ [1997] 3 SLR 434, the court said of the appellants wife and mother: "Both were interested parties and there was every reason to treat their evidence with caution."
+In _Thirumalai Kumar v PP_ <span class="citation">[1997] 3 SLR 434</span>, the court said of the appellants wife and mother: "Both were interested parties and there was every reason to treat their evidence with caution."

 14     There were two main issues in which material discrepancies in the defences evidence surface.
 First, the allegations of theft revealed the following weaknesses: